David B. Rivkin: Early life and education

-Public service
+Career

+U.S. federal government

 Rivkin held a variety of legal and policy positions throughout the administrations of Republican Presidents Ronald Reagan and George H. W. Bush.
 He served as Legal Advisor to the Counsel to then President Reagan and as deputy director of the Office of Policy Development (OPD) for the United States Department of Justice.
 While at OPD, he worked on a wide variety of constitutional, domestic, and international issues, including judicial selection, legal policy, immigration and asylum matters, and intelligence oversight.
 He also handled the development and implementation of President Bush's de-regulatory initiatives, carried out from 1991 to 1992, which focused on a review of existing federal structures in an attempt to make them more cost-effective.

 From 1990 to 1991, Rivkin was the Associate General Counsel of the United States Department of Energy.
 In this post he was responsible for developing and implementing national and international environmental and energy strategies.
 He also helped in the passing of the Clean Air Act (1990) and FERC Order 636, known as the Restructuring Rule, designed to allow more efficient use of the interstate natural gas transmission system by fundamentally changing the way pipeline companies conduct business.
 During his term, national energy markets were deregulated.

 Legal career

 After serving as a legal clerk and associate for several law firms, Rivkin joined Hunton & Williams and was promoted to partner.
 There his practice concentrated on international public law and litigation before the International Court of Justice and on policy advocacy on a wide range of international and domestic issues, including treaty implementation, multilateral and unilateral sanctions, corporate law, environmental policy, and energy issues.
-Rivkin left the firm in December 1999 to join Baker Hostetler, where he is a partner in the Washington, D.C. office.
-Rivkin represented foreign governments and corporate entities on legal, political, economic, military, and public relations matters and has worked on bilateral and multilateral foreign policy issues with Congress and various Executive Branch entities.
-Rivkin is also a member of the District of Columbia Bar and the Council on Foreign Relations.
+Rivkin left the firm in December 1999 to join Baker Hostetler, where he was a partner in the Washington, D.C. office.
+Rivkin represented foreign governments and corporate entities on legal, political, economic, military, and public relations matters and worked on bilateral and multilateral foreign policy issues with Congress and various Executive Branch entities.
+Rivkin was also a member of the District of Columbia Bar and the Council on Foreign Relations.